Owoscaw/Notes-for-school/Mathematics/Normal/Calculus/Integration.md

 Integration is the reverse process of [[Differentiation]], it is used to find the area under a function between two bounds.
 When an integral is bound by two numbers, it is called a definite integral.
 When it is not bounded, it is called an indefinite integral.

+## Indefinite integration:

+Indefinite integration is the process of finding an antiderivative with no, bounds.
+It returns an area function that can provide the area bound by the line $f(x)$ up to $x$.
 The process of integration involves taking the sum of rectangles that are fitted with a width $\delta x$ and a height $f(\delta x)$.
 It can be written as a sum:
 $$\Large \int f(x)\,dx=\lim_{n\to\infty}\,\sum_{i=1}^{n}f(x_{i})\delta x$$ Let's look closer at the LHS of the equation:
 $$\Huge \int f(x)\,dx$$